-Respiratory virus activity has increased in recent weeks in the Yukon.
+Respiratory virus activity has decreased in recent weeks in the Yukon.
 The table below describes the intensity, geographical spread, and local trends.

 Level Rationale Intensity Medium Activity appears to be at level typical for the season.
+Influenza A activity remains above typical level but continues to decrease.
 Geographical spread Widespread There is respiratory disease activity presence across the territory.
-Trend Increasing Trends for many indicators are increasing, particularly for Influenza A.
+Trend Decreasing Trends for many indicators are decreasing, particularly for Influenza A.